mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## TF2 crashing on a custom map

-If TF2 is crashing to desktop after a custom map loading or after picking a class on a custom map, add `mat_phong 1` to your `autoexec.cfg`.
+If TF2 is crashing to desktop after a custom map loading or after picking a class on a custom map, add `lighting_ex=high` to your `modules.cfg`.

 The crashes are caused by lightmapped props and phong must be enabled to allow the map to load properly.
 No Valve map uses lightmapped props, excluding `rd_asteroid`.
 More information at [TF2Maps](https://tf2maps.net/threads/guide-prop-lightmaps.24682/).